Ryan-Rutledge/ProjectEuler-J/README.md

     NB. -            subtracted from
     NB.
 0            zero

-Each tree follows its script from top to bottom.
+A tree follows its script from top to bottom.
 Subprocesses are indicated by increased indentation.

 ##Running Scripts

-From within the J console, type `load 'path/to/problem[NUMBER].ijx'` and press ENTER to execute the script.
+From within the J console, type `load 'path/to/problem[NUMBER].ijx'` and press <kbd>Enter</kbd> to load the script.

-Each script ends by executing the `echo` command, so the act of loading a script will also print its output to the screen.
+When a solution script is loaded it automatically executes and uses `echo` to print its output to the screen.